hzhreal/HTOS/docs/SETUP.md

 `TOKEN`: The Discord bot token.
 The bot needs
 * Permission `Manage Threads and Posts`.
+* Permission `Manage Messages` in the channel where threads will be created.
 * Intent `Message Content`.

 You run the bot the same way as you would do the app.